 As part of its policy contract, Work First conducts premium audits on all policies to identify changes in operations and to obtain all documentation needed to ensure policyholders are being charged equitable and accurate premiums.

 As a Work First Casualty Company policyholder, our pledge to you is to produce an audit that represents your risk exposures accurately and reflect premium levels that are appropriate.
 Our objective is to make the audit process a positive experience for all parties.
 To that end, the following information will help you know what to expect from an audit and what expectations Work First has of its policyholders.

-WFCC uses the rules set forth in the National Council on Compensation Insurance (NCCI) Basic Manual, Scopes Manual and Independent State Manuals to properly assign classification codes, determine reportable payroll, and calculate the final premium.
+We use the rules set forth in the National Council on Compensation Insurance (NCCI) Basic Manual, Scopes Manual and Independent State Manuals to properly assign classification codes, determine reportable payroll, and calculate the final premium.

 It is important to remember that your final policy premium is determined after the policy ends.
 Your policy was initially quoted using the estimated payroll and classifications you and your broker provided in the submission to Work First.
 Your final policy premium is determined through the audit process whereby your actual payroll is properly classified and is applied to the rate for each class code.
-The documentation that will be required to begin the audit process is provided on the enclosed outline.